waqasahmedbasharat/myFirstRepository/README.md

 # myFirstRepository
-How to teach people about GitHub
+How to teach people about GitHub repositories and wat are the core benefits of the GitHub and Why we should use a programmer.